jsime/dbix-datastore-legacy/README.md

 every feature or method will carry over unchanged from the user perspective.

-This code has been in production use at multiple companies for about a decade and is considered pretty (though not perfectly) stable.
+This code has been in production use at multiple companies for almost fifteen years and is considered pretty (though not perfectly) stable.
 You are welcome to make use of it, in the form presented here, in your own projects.
-But do not submit feature requests or support requests for this version.
-Only critical, show-stopping security and bug fix requests will be reviewed.
+Feature requests for this version will likely be met with a pretty low priority, and development of new applications or libraries with it is not encouraged.
+Critical security and bug fix requests will be reviewed.

-INSTALLATION
+## INSTALLATION

 To install this module, run the following commands: